benbalter/benbalter.github.com/_posts/2015-12-08-types-of-pull-requests.md

 **When to use it:** When you've got a small change, potentially in a part of the codebase outside your area of expertise, and you'd like someone with more experience to provide a quick :+1: before your merge the change.

 *Did I miss any?
 How does your team use pull requests?
-Let me know in the comments below.*
+[Submit a pull request](https://github.com/benbalter/benbalter.github.com/edit/master/_posts/2015-12-08-types-of-pull-requests.md) or let me know in the comments below.*